wso2/ballerina-vscode/docs/data-mapper/readme.md

         {"title": "CS6002 - Computation Structures", "credits": 4},
         {"title": "CS6003 - Circuits and Electronics", "credits": 3},
         {"title": "CS6004 - Signals and Systems", "credits": 3}
-    ],
-    "totalCredits": 10
+    ]
 }

 ```

 Before we start make sure you have installed latest [Ballerina version ( 2201.2.1+)](https://ballerina.io/downloads/) and latest [Ballerina VSCode plugin](https://marketplace.visualstudio.com/items?itemName=wso2.ballerina)

 Create a package if you are not already working on one.
+Following command will create a package called convert.

 `bal new convert`

-Open package with VSCode
+Open package with VSCode.

+## Writing data transformation function

 In Ballerina the preferred way to model the transformation logic is via expression bodied functions.
 Let's start with defining an empty expression bodied function